 Since the faculty internship adviser is responsible for the final grade, the internship will be graded on the basis of: a) final visible product as defined by internship-granting department, b) input from on-site adviser, c) input from faculty internship adviser

 The immediate knowledge of the cultural heritage of another country, with its contemporary economic and social problems, affords students an awareness of differing values and an understanding of their own country’s relation to issues which confront the world today.
-Ursinus students grow and learn from a wide variety of international experiences, both for academic credit and not credit -bearing.
+Ursinus students grow and learn from a wide variety of international experiences, both for academic credit and not credit-bearing.
 Students may spend a semester or a summer in an approved study abroad program provided they are students in good standing, are recommended by their major adviser, and, in the opinion of the dean and the faculty, will be worthy representatives of the College and will profit from this experience.
 Students may apply to study abroad as early as the summer following their freshman year.
 Juniors are especially encouraged to study abroad, and seniors may apply to study abroad in the fall semester of their last year.
-All students, regardless of major, are encouraged to consider study abroad, but they normally should have completed courses through at least the intermediate level in the language of the country involved.
+All students, regardless of major, are encouraged to consider study abroad, but they normally should have completed courses through at least the intermediate level in the language of the host country.
 Students approved to study abroad for a semester are required take a pre-departure orientation course.
-The course of study must be approved in advance.
-Upon evidence of successful completion of the program, normally a maximum of 16 credits per semester or no more than 1 credit per week for short term programs will be granted for studies pursued abroad.
-All semester and most short-term programs satisfy the College’s ILE requirement.
+The course of study must be approved for transfer credit in advance.
+All approved semester and some short-term programs satisfy the College’s ILE requirement.
 Students may apply their financial aid and merit scholarships to approved semester abroad programs.
 The Ursinus faculty-led and affiliated programs listed below are a partial list of study abroad options chosen by our students.
 We also allow students to participate in a number of other overseas programs run by independent organizations.
-Additional information may be obtained from the Office of International Programs and website.
-Other international opportunities are supported by the Office of Fellowships and Scholarships, the Office of the Ambassador-in-Residence, and the Ursinus Center for Advocacy, Responsibility and Engagement (UCARE).
+Additional information may be obtained from the Center for International Programs and website.
+Other international opportunities are supported by the Office of Fellowships and Scholarships, the Office of Career and Professional Development, and the Ursinus Center for Advocacy, Responsibility and Engagement (UCARE).

 Ursinus College Summer and Winter Interim Programs